ayoola-moore/js-object-creation-pattern/README.md

 b. assign properties and methods to the object within the function(s3)
 c. return the object (s4)

+2. The constructor pattern. you create object by initiating a constructor and invoking new object using the new keyword

+steps
+a. create a constructor(s1)
+b.
+Invoke a new object from the constructor(s2)

 3. Prototype pattern essentially creates an object by assigning prototype to an empty function

 It entails 2 basic steps